Eric-Lingren/oanda_server_scripts/README.md

 \
 ![alt image](https://user-images.githubusercontent.com/44101756/98745492-e9c14980-2370-11eb-844b-3368609e936c.png)
 \
-For detailed instructions of how to start the bot, please check the readme instructions in the github repo of the bot you chose to use.
+For detailed instructions of how to start the bot, please check the readme file in the github repo of the bot you chose to use.
 \
 Plese contact me if you have questions or concerns with any of these setup steps.
 \